borkdude/blog/posts/oss-updates-jul-aug-2025.md

 ```

 In the expression `(alter-var-root #'config (constantly config))` the var `#'config` was mistaken for the local `config` since SCI's analyzer used a `resolve`-like function that also resolves locals.
 This fails horribly.
 In 6 years of SCI it's the first time I encountered this bug though.
 After fixing this problem, I noticed that babashka's CI acted up.
 On every commit, babashka CI tests dozens of Clojure libraries by running their test suites.
 I noticed that specter's tests were failing.
 It turned out that one test actually worked prior to fixing the above bug exactly because the SCI analyzer's `resolve` returned a node that evaluated to a local value.
 But there is no way I could just leave that bug in, so I had to make a pull request to specter as well to set this straight.
 A new specter version was released that works both with older version of babashka and the new version.

+One other headscratcher in SCI was on the ClojureScript side of things and had to do with munging.
+In interop like `(.-foo-bar #js {:foo-bar 1})` ClojureScript munges the field name in the interop form to `foo_bar` but in the object it stays `"foo-bar"`.
+The munging of this name wasn't applied in SCI as an oversight.
+So in SCI (and thus in nbb, joyride, scittle, etc.) the above expression would return `1` whereas in ClojureScript it would return `nil`.
+In contrast, `(.-foo-bar #js {:foo_bar 1})` would return `nil` in SCI but `1` in CLJS.
+Although fixing this could mean a breaking change in SCI-based scripting environments I decided to align it with CLJS anyway, as switching between SCI and CLJS should not introduce these kinds of surprises.

 Other improvements in SCI were made in the area of better using type hints on instance method interop.

 And then there’s clj-kondo, the linter that is supposed to spark joy ✨, as far as a linter is able to do that in a developer's life.
 Two new linters were added, including one that catches suspicious uses of locking.
 This linter was inspired by a similar rule in splint.
 Lots of smaller improvements were made like sorting findings and imported files such that they are consistent across multiple runs that use the `--parallel` option and across operating systems.
 And as usual bugfixes and preventing false positives.